LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

    * blueprint_index/<meshname>/fields/<fieldname>/path: (string)
    * blueprint_index/<meshname>/fields/<fieldname>/display_name: (optional string)

 Finally, the Blueprint index contains several nodes that provide the information needed to generate filenames and locate data within other files.
 The "file_pattern" value provides a filename template with wildcards that is used to generate filenames.
 Wildcards follow  C-Language ``printf()`` format string conventions for integers (e.g. "%05d").
 Wildcards are substituted with integers in the range of [0, number_of_files] where `number_of_files` is provided by the "number_of_files" node.
-In addition metadata about the protocol used for  individual Blueprint data files is provided using "protocol/name" and "protocol/version".
+In addition, metadata about the protocol used for  individual Blueprint data files is provided using "protocol/name" and "protocol/version".

    * number_of_files: (number)
    * file_pattern: (string)